 Will I Have Coverage?

-Comprehensive auto insurance covers damages to your car because of a hailstorm.
-If you have comprehensive coverage, you’ll only have to pay your set deductible.
-Your insurance company will cover the remaining repair costs.
+Comprehensive coverage deals with damages to your car because of hail.
+If you have it, you’ll only have to pay your set deductible.
+Your insurer will cover the remaining repair costs up to your limits.

-Comprehensive pays for damages from incidents that you can’t control as a driver, such as hailstorms, falling trees, vandalism, and other events that aren’t collisions.
+Comprehensive is one of the three pillars of full coverage that pays for damages from incidents beyond your control.
+A few examples of these events include hailstorms, falling trees, and other things that aren’t collisions.
 Below is a list of some incidents that comprehensive auto coverage handles:

 - Storms, tornadoes, earthquakes, and more